 While we were in Srinagar, my father would always joke that he could get me a medical seat anywhere in the world since we owned a lot of land.
 Nonetheless post 1990, after moving to Delhi we knew things were not the same.

-You could not qualify or due to some external issue you could not get into medical line?
+You could not qualify or due to some external issue, you could not get into the medical line?

 That first year of B.E. was the worst part of my life.
 I was waiting for the year to end so that I could attempt medical entrance again.

-Was there is change of heart or something else happened which made you continue with B.E.?
+Was there a change of heart or did something else happen which made you continue with B.E.?

-In my first year, I was knocked out in two subjects.
+In my first year, I was knocked out of two subjects.
 This was a wake-up call me for.
-Throughout my school, I had been amongst the top students in the class.
+Throughout my school, I had been among the top students in the class.
 This was a major blow.
 My parents asked me to take it easy and return to Delhi as my heart was not in B.E.
 But, I did not quit.
 I took it as a challenge and continued.
-Next three years turned out to be a beautiful college journey.
+The next three years turned out to be a beautiful college journey.
 I finished my B.E. with Distinction.

 That turned out to be remarkable.
 I handled a lot of official positions in college.
 Was crowned ‘Miss College’ in the second year.
-I was part of the college editorial board as well as the Girls Representative in Students Council.
-I was Vice Chairperson of IEEE Students Chapter.
+I was part of the college editorial board as well as the Girl’s Representative in the Students Council.
+I was Vice-Chairperson of the IEEE Students Chapter.

-Since I started working, I had opportunity to work and to learn at organizations such as Samsung, SDI, BBS Electronics and Future Electronics.
+Since I started working, I had the opportunity to work and learn at organizations such as Samsung, SDI, BBS Electronics, and Future Electronics.
 All of them are respectable global organizations dealing in a-state-of-the-art semiconductor distribution.

 How do you feel when you come across people from Kashmir while on a business call?